Samanvith/MCMC/README.md

 # MCMC

-There are two types of files.
+There are two types of files ".py " ".ipynb " .
-1 .py
-2 .ipynb

 # Running the .py file